radiantlogic-v8/documentation-new/documentation/configuration/security/password-policies.md

 To allow users to bypass password policies, you can add them to the PrivilegedPasswordPolicyGroup group.
 This group can be useful, for example, if you want a helpdesk user to reset a user’s password.
 The password policies are not checked, so this user can set a password that does not meet the password content criteria, could be in history, etc.

->[!warning] In addition to PrivilegedPasswordPolicyGroup group members, password policies also do NOT apply to the RadiantOne super user account (cn=directory manager for example) or any member of the cn=directory administrators,ou=globalgroups,cn=config group (or the specific Directory Administrators group you have set on the Main Control Panel > Settings Tab > Server Front End > Administration sub-section).
+>[!warning] In addition to PrivilegedPasswordPolicyGroup group members, password policies also do NOT apply to the RadiantOne super user account (cn=directory manager for example) or any member of the cn=directory administrators,ou=globalgroups,cn=config group (or the specific Directory Administrators group you have set on Control Panel > Administration > DIRECTORY MANAGER SETTINGS > Special Group > ADMINISTRATORS GROUPS DN).

 To assign users to the Privileged Password Policy Group:

-1. In the Main Control Panel, click the Directory Browser tab.
+1. In the Control Panel > MANAGE > Directory Browser.

 2. Expand cn=config and ou=globalgroups.